Some people like to label military members as rich, but the reality is quite the opposite.

 There is no highest-paying military branch.
 Service members across all the branches receive the same basic pay for their rank; this includes the Army, Navy, Marine Corps, Air Force, Space Force, and Coast Guard.
 However, it is easier to rank up and make more money in some branches based on your rate.

 All branches of the military receive the same benefits.
 These include education benefits (such as TA and the G.I.
-Bill), VA loan, healthcare (Tricare), dental, and retirement savings (TSP).
+Bill), VA loans, healthcare (Tricare), dental, and retirement savings (TSP).

 A typical military contract is 4 years; however, they range from 2 years to 6 years of service and up.